jsconf/in-venue.jsconf.eu/README.md

 - Content on a given URL updates automatically.
 - You should never need to manually control a Raspi with a mouse or keyboard.

+## Stage manager updates

+- When ever your track goes into a break, edit [track-control.json](https://github.com/jsconf/in-venue.jsconf.eu/blob/gh-pages/track-control.json) and enter the time of the next session in your track.

 ## Design

 - The screen resolution is 1920x1080 (aka 1080p)